Dameon1/spacedRepetition-server/README.md

 - [Node.js](https://nodejs.org/en) - Runtime enviorment for package management
 - [Express.js](https://expressjs.com) - Framework used for the application
 - [bcrypt.js](https://www.npmjs.com/package/bcryptjs) - For security of user accounts
+- [Mocha](https://mochajs.org/) - Framework used for testing the server code
+- [Chai.js](http://www.chaijs.com) - Assertion library used for the testing

 ## Authors